Yomguithereal/gh-pages-deploy/README.md

 * "post" an array of script names to run after "prep", but before add/commit/push
 * "noprompt" if this is set to true, the prompt will be bypassed and you will never need to confirm the commands before deploying.
+* "branch" a custom branch, different from "gh-pages", if needed

 ## About